 DDMSence comes with three sample applications.
 The intention of these applications is to highlight notable aspects of DDMSence, not to create real-world solutions.

-Essentials is a simple reader application which loads an XML file containing a DDMS Resource and displays it in three different formats: the original XML, HTML, and Text.
+Essentials is a simple reader application which loads an XML file containing a DDMS Resource and displays it in four different formats: the original XML, HTML, Text, and JSON.
 The source code for this application provides an example of how to create DDMS components from an XML file.

 Escort is a step-by-step wizard for building a DDMS Resource from scratch, and then saving it to a file.
 The source code for this application shows an example of how the Java object model can be built with simple data types.